-- A document registry is responsible for storing information about those documents so that the documents of interest for the care of a patient may be easily found, selected and retrieved irrespective of the repository where they are actually stored. - 2130 The concept of a document in XDS is not limited to textual information.
+- A document repository is responsible for storing documents in a transparent, secure, reliable and persistent manner and responding to document retrieval requests. - A document registry is responsible for storing information about those documents so that the documents of interest for the care of a patient may be easily found, selected and retrieved irrespective of the repository where they are actually stored. - The concept of a document in XDS is not limited to textual information.
 As XDS is document content neutral, any type of clinical information without regard to content and representation is supported.
-This makes the XDS IHE Integration Profile equally able to handle documents containing simple text, formatted text (e.g., HL7 CDA Release 1), images (e.g., DICOM) or structured and vocabulary coded clinical information (e.g., CDA Release 2, CCR, CEN ENV - 2135 13606, DICOM SR).
-In order to ensure the necessary interoperability between the document sources and the document consumers, the XDS Affinity Domain must adopt policies concerning document format, structure and content.
+This makes the XDS IHE Integration Profile equally able to handle documents containing simple text, formatted text (e.g., HL7 CDA Release 1), images (e.g., DICOM) or structured and vocabulary coded clinical information (e.g., CDA Release 2, CCR, CEN ENV - 2260 13606, DICOM SR).
+In order to ensure the necessary interoperability between the document sources and the document consumers, the XDS Affinity Domain must adopt policies concerning document format, structure and content. - The XDS Integration Profile is not intended to address all cross-enterprise EHR communication needs.
+Some scenarios may require the use of specific XDS options, the use of other IHE

-The XDS Integration Profile is not intended to address all cross-enterprise EHR communication needs.
-Some scenarios may require the use of other IHE Integration profiles, such as Patient Identifier Cross-Referencing, Audit Trail and Node Authentication, Cross-Enterprise User Authentication, and Retrieve Information for Display.
+Integration profiles, such as Patient Identifier Cross-Referencing, Audit Trail and Node Authentication, Cross-Enterprise User Authentication, and Retrieve Information for Display.
 Other scenarios may be only partially supported, while still others may require future IHE Integration profiles, which will be defined by IHE as soon as the necessary base standards are available.
-Specifically:

-- The management of dynamic information such as allergy lists, medication lists, problem lists, etc. is not addressed by XDS.
-However, the Retrieve Information for Display Integration Profile does provide some transactions (e.g., LIST-ALLERGIES, LIST-MEDS) that may be used to provide an elementary support of such capabilities.
-A complementary approach to managing updates and structured application access to such dynamic clinical information may be expected as a separate Integration Profile in the future. - 2.
+Specifically: - The sharing and access to dynamic information such as allergy lists, medication lists, problem lists, etc. is addressed in part by XDS through the aggregation of information across structured documents and in part by the XDS On-Demand Documents Option that provides support for requesting most recent computer assembled content.
+In addition, other IHE profiles such as Retrieve Information for Display Integration Profile provide complementary means to query a-priori known systems that may provide targeted dynamic information for a patient. - 2.
 The placing and tracking of orders (e.g., drug prescriptions, radiology orders, etc.) is not supported by XDS.
 This does not preclude the use of XDS to store and register orders and corresponding results when such artifacts need to be recorded in the patient's health record.
 However, XDS provides no facilities for tracking progress of an order through its workflow, and therefore is not intended for order management.
-A complementary approach to cross-enterprise order workflow (ePrescription, eReferral) may be expected as separate Integration Profiles in the future. - 3.
-The operation of any XDS Affinity Domain will require that a proper security model be put in place.
+A complementary approach to cross-enterprise order workflow (ePrescription, eReferral) may be expected as separate Integration Profiles in the future.

+3. The operation of any XDS Affinity Domain will require that a proper security model be put in place.
 It is expected that a range of security models should be possible.
-2160 Although the XDS Integration Profile is not intended to include nor require any specific security model, it is expected that XDS implementers will group XDS Actors with actors from the IHE Audit Trail and Node Authentication and will need an Access Control capability that operates in such a cross-enterprise environment.
-Specific IHE Integration Profiles complementary to XDS are available (e.g., Cross-Enterprise User Authentication, Document Digital Signature, etc.). - 4.
-The establishment of independent XDS Affinity Domains will call for their federation, as patients expect their records to follow them as they move from region to region, or country to country.
-IHE foresees a need for transferring information from one XDS
+Although the XDS Integration Profile is not intended to include nor require any specific security model, it is expected that XDS implementers will group XDS Actors with actors from the IHE Audit Trail and Node Authentication and will need an Access Control capability that operates in such a cross-enterprise environment.
+Specific IHE Integration Profiles complementary to XDS are available (e.g., Cross-Enterprise User Authentication, Document Digital Signature, etc.).